What is one of the most important components if you want to improve your abilities as a music producer?

-No more distortion because your gear was damaged during travel, simply pack your headphones and laptop and start creating amazing tracks with traveling on trains, planes and automobiles.
+No more distortion because your gear was damaged during travel — simply pack your headphones and laptop and start creating amazing tracks while traveling on trains, planes, and automobiles!

 Note that they’re not ideal to go exercising with.
 They’re bound to slide down even if they feel tight on your ears at the start of your session.

-This could be distracting if you’re working.
-For studio work where you’re mostly alone though these will suffice.
+This could be distracting if you’re working, but for studio work where you’re mostly alone, these will suffice.

-We already mentioned that they can collapse and the brand provides you with a custom made bag for storage purposes.
+We already mentioned that the ear cups swivel and they can collapse, and the brand provides you with a custom-made bag for storage purposes.

-Luckily, the cable is supplied so it’s not an additional expense, but we’re even more impressed that the brand caters for musos or producers with different tastes.
+Luckily, the cable is supplied so it’s not an additional expense, but we’re even more impressed that the brand caters to musos or producers with different tastes.

-You get one coiled cable which limits those irritating tangles with other cords in your system.
-However a straight cable is also included.
+You get one coiled cable that limits those irritating tangles with other cords in your system.
+However, a straight cable is also included.

-What’s your preference?
-Both are 3 meters long when stretched out.
+Whichever your preference is, you’ll be glad to know that both are 3 meters long when stretched out.

-The brand does think of all scenarios because it even gives you a ¼” screw-on adapter.
+Additionally, the brand does think of all scenarios because it even gives you a 1/4” screw-on adapter!

-The one thing it doesn’t come with standard is a mic.
+The one thing it doesn’t come with it is a standard mic.
 This makes it much more of a producing set of headphones than gaming equipment.